samcasm/motion_planning/README.md

 This projects demonstrates a robot(green triangle) that maneuvers through a series of obstacles(red polygons), avoiding any collisions, to reach the desired destination in the shortest path using Breadth First Search(BFS) graph algorithm.

+The program is written in C++ and the output rendered using XLib graphics library interface.

 REQUIREMENTS:

 1. Gcc compiler and xlib interface installed.